-This Protection Profile (hereinafter "the PP") specifies security requirements for ePassport IC chips conforming to the ePassport Standards Doc 9303 provided by the International Civil Aviation Organization (ICAO).
+This Protection Profile (hereinafter "the PP") specifies security requirements for ePassport IC conforming to the ePassport Standards [Doc 9303] provided by the International Civil Aviation Organization (ICAO).

-IC chip assumed in the PP applies to ePassports for supporting the Supplemental Access Control (SAC) and Active Authentication (AA).
+ePassport IC assumed in the PP applies to ePassports for supporting the Supplemental Access Control (SAC) and Active Authentication (AA).

-IC chips supporting the SAC are required to support both Basic Access Control (BAC) and Password Authenticated Connection Establishment v2 (PACE v2).
+ePassport IC supporting the SAC is required to support both Basic Access Control (BAC) and Password Authenticated Connection Establishment v2 (PACE v2).
+However, the BAC may be disabled using the BAC disable function in phase 3 of the TOE lifecycle, as specified in 1.2.3 of this PP.

 Both BAC and PACE are the means of mutual authentication and Secure Messaging, and the latter has increased security strength of the session key.
 In the future, PACE will become a standard for mutual authentication and Secure Messaging.
-Until the end of 2017, however, in terms of ensuring compatibility, implementing only PACE without BAC in an IC chip is not allowed.
-Note that an IC chip is required to conform to the PP and "Protection Profile for ePassport IC with SAC (BAC+PACE) and Active Authentication" (hereinafter "the BAC+PACE PP") when the chip, as a TOE, is capable of BAC function and of disabling BAC function.
-In this case, BAC function and its disabling function are evaluated based on the BAC+PACE PP, and the other security functions are evaluated based on the ST that conforms to the PP. On the other hand, when an IC chip without such functions is defined as a TOE, it is required to conform to only the PP.
+Note that an ePassport IC is required to conform to the PP and "Protection Profile for ePassport IC with SAC (BAC+PACE) and Active Authentication" (hereinafter "the BAC+PACE PP") when the chip, as a TOE, is capable of BAC function and of disabling BAC function.
+In this case, BAC function and its disabling function are evaluated based on the BAC+PACE PP, and the other security functions are evaluated based on the ST that conforms to the PP. On the other hand, when an ePassport IC without such functions is defined as a TOE, it is required to conform to only the PP.

-The Active Authentication is to prevent passport forgery that uses a faked IC chip by verifying the authenticity of the unique private key stored in the IC chip.
+The Active Authentication is to prevent passport forgery that uses a faked ePassport IC by verifying the authenticity of the unique private key stored in the ePassport IC.

-The PP has been prepared based on the rules and formats of Common Criteria (CC) Version 3.1.
-The developer of ePassport ICs that conform to the PP shall prepare a Security Target (ST) that meets any and all requirements defined in the PP.
+The PP has been prepared based on the rules and formats of Common Criteria (CC) Version 3.1 Revision 5.
+The developer of ePassport IC that conform to the PP shall prepare a Security Target (ST) that meets any and all requirements defined in the PP.

-ePassport ICs should meet overall technical specifications required for ePassport ICs in addition to fulfilling the security functions that meet the PP's requirements.
+ePassport IC should meet overall technical specifications required for ePassport IC in addition to fulfilling the security functions that meet the PP's requirements.
 Technical specifications not involved in the security functions are not defined in the PP, and are separately provided by the procurer.

-Some requirements of the PP include references to standards and materials issued by ICAO.
+Some requirements of the PP include references to standards and materials issued by ICAO and BSI.
 These standards and materials are related to cryptographic algorithms and authentication procedure, and are not included in the CC.
 The standards and materials are required for the development of the Target of Evaluation (TOE) that meets the PP.